 So, you could spend as long as you like and access the many beautiful rural walking trails around Nottinghamshire.

-Other hotels near to Sherwood Forest are The Forest Lodge Hotel in Edwinstowe that’s nice and cosy and just a few minutes walk away.
+Another hotel near Sherwood Forest is The Forest Lodge Hotel in Edwinstowe that’s nice and cosy and just a few minute’s walk away.

 Are you on the Robin Hood Trail?

 On my recent visit to Nottinghamshire, I followed the famous Robin Hood Trail and my adventures took me all over the county following in the footsteps of Robin Hood and his Merry Men.